Ariadne (short story): Plot

 Travelling from Odessa and Sevastopol, the narrator on board the steamboat meets a man called Ivan Shamokhin, who tells him a story of his love for a woman named Ariadna Kotlovich.
 Initially he is just dazzled by her beauty, gracefulness, originality, wit and intelligence; to him she is an epitome of perfection.
 Gradually he comes to realize that there is vanity and coldness behind her shiny charisma.
 She loves seeing Shamokhin around, but only because the fact that a young man so attractive and virtuous is so obviously infatuated with her, gives her great pleasure.
 His attempts at escaping are all in vain: he is now totally under the spell of Ariadna...
 As seems to be prince Maktuev, "a wealthy man but an utterly insignificant person" whom she had once refused and (as it later turns out) has never been able to forgive herself for that.

 Sick of her Russian rural environment and (what she perceives as) poverty, Ariadne runs off to Europe with Lubkov, a married man whose only claim to virtue seems to be his vivaciousness.
 Torn apart by his hopeless passion and the realization of how perious it could be, Shamohin nevertheless responds to her call and sheepishly joins the couple in Abbazia.
 Travelling with Ariadna and Lubkov through Southern Europe, he is appalled: the woman he loves is engaged in the life full of lies, where her one and only motivation is to be admired.
 Shocked by the realization that the woman he loves and the man he despises have been lovers all the way, Shamokhin rushes off and returns to his father's home.
 After the "unfaithful" Lubkov's departure, though, he is being summoned up by his "forsaken Ariadne".
 They become physically close and he continues the journey, squandering the money he receives from Russia, where his father by now had mortgaged his estate twice.

 Later the narrator meets the couple in Yalta.
-It transpires that the only reason for Ariadna's decision to return to Russia was the fact that prince Maktuyev was there.
-Shamokhin (who is now is virtually broke) is rapturous: "Oh, Lord...
+It transpires that the only reason for Ariadna's decision to return to Russia was that prince Maktuyev was there.
+Shamokhin (who is now virtually broke) is rapturous: "Oh, Lord...
 If she hits it off with the prince, it means freedom, then I can go back to the country with my father!"